microsoft/vscode-ai-toolkit/QA.md

 ### Error: GitHub API forbidden

-See [this issue](https://github.com/microsoft/vscode-ai-toolkit/issues/70#issuecomment-2126089884) for workaround.
 We host the project templates in GitHub repositry *microsoft/windows-ai-studio-templates*, and the extension will call GitHub API to load the repo content.
 If you are in Microsoft, you may need to authorize Microsoft organization to avoid such forbidden issue.

+See [this issue](https://github.com/microsoft/vscode-ai-toolkit/issues/70#issuecomment-2126089884) for workaround.
+The detailed steps are:
+- Sign out GitHub account from VS Code
+- Reload VS Code and AI Toolkit will ask to sign in GitHub again
+- [Important] In browser's authorize page, make sure to authorize the app to access "Microsoft" org